-The Group's capital management objectives are:
+The Group's capital management objectives are to:

-- To ensure the Group's ability to continue as a going concern - To provide an adequate return to members
+- Ensure the Group's ability to continue as a going concern - Provide an adequate return to members

 The Group monitors capital on the basis of the total members' interest, comprising equity and loans and other debt due to/from members, as in the Consolidated statement of changes in members' equity and members' interests.

 The members' interest to net debt ratio is a key covenant in the Group's revolving credit facility.